lollipopman/bash-ini-builtin-blog-post/README.md

 ### Generating Help Output

-First we will create our `help ini` doc which provides the builtin documentation inside of Bash.
+First we'll create our `help ini` doc which provides the builtin documentation inside of Bash.
 This help text provides an overview of how our INI parser will affect Bash's state: